 These are the types of fields you can customize to capture different types of information on your company-managed project's issue types.
-Learn more about how to create a custom field, add a custom field to a screen, and edit or delete a custom field in company-managed projects.
+Learn more about creating a custom field, adding a custom field to a screen, and editing or deleting a custom field in company-managed projects.

 Standard custom field types

 The following fields are most commonly used in Jira projects:

 Checkboxes fields allow people to select multiple options for a list to complete the field.
 Checkbox fields help with data entry by reducing entry errors that could appear in free-form text fields, for example.
 They also increase correct completions by limiting the options a person has to complete the field.

 Date picker fields allow people to provide date information using a calendar selection to complete the field.
 People can also complete the field by typing dates into the field.

 Like date picker fields, date time picker fields allow people to provide time of day information using a calendar and dropdown time selector to complete the field.
 Time fields have two input areas: one to specify the date, and one to specify the time.

 Label fields allow people to tag issues with reusable text snippets entered as free form text.
 Jira suggests existing labels to help reduce entry errors.
 People can also create new labels by typing into the label field.

 Number fields allow people to provide numerical information as free-form text.
 A single line text box allows people to complete the field with a number.
 People can safely enter numbers between -1 trillion and 1 trillion (100,000,000,000,000).

 Keep in mind: